IMO cyber security requirements

 The cyber annex your SMS needs

-The circular does not require a separate Cyber Security Management System.
-It requires that cyber risk management is incorporated into your existing SMS — typically as an annex or procedure set.
-The table below shows the specific elements a Port State Control officer or ISM auditor will look for, and the TAGSIA resource that produces each one.
+The circular does not require a separate Cyber Security Management System — it requires cyber risk management incorporated into your existing SMS.
+The table below shows the practical SMS elements that satisfy the circular’s functional elements, with the correct section references from Rev.3.

 | SMS element required | Circular reference | TAGSIA resource |